 The roots of Anuvia date back to the late 1950’s.

-The roots of Anuvia began in 1957 when the State of North Carolina asked ABC Boards to dedicate a percentage of profits to alcohol education and rehabilitation programs.
+The roots of Anuvia began in 1957 when the State of North Carolina asked ABC Boards to dedicate a percentage of profits to alcohol rehabilitation programs and alcohol education.
 At that time, a progressive group of citizens saw the need for and established an agency to promote public awareness about alcoholism.
-Supported by the Mecklenburg County ABC Board, the Charlotte Council on Alcoholism quickly became Charlotte’s principal resource for drug and alcohol prevention, advocacy, and referral.
+Supported by the Mecklenburg County ABC Board, the Charlotte Council on Alcoholism quickly became Charlotte’s principal resource for drug and alcohol use prevention, advocacy, and referral.

 Our history

-A decade later, when community members determined treatment was needed for alcoholics and their families, the ABC Board established the Randolph Clinic.
-In 1971 the ABC Board completed a new facility to house both organizations at 100 Billingsley Road, a central place for substance abuse services and self-help group meetings.
+A decade later, when community members determined a substance use disorder treatment center was needed for alcoholics and their families, the ABC Board established the Randolph Clinic.
+In 1971 the ABC Board completed a new drug rehab facility to house both organizations at 100 Billingsley Road, a central place for substance abuse services and self-help group meetings.

 In 1994, the Charlotte Council on Alcoholism and The Randolph Clinic merged to become the Chemical Dependency Center in order to create a more comprehensive, cost-effective, and user-friendly agency.
 At the 50th Anniversary, the organization was renamed Anuvia Prevention and Recovery Center to convey the quality and effectiveness of the full range of services offered.